Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Numerical Analysis

-where $M^2$ is the Borel parameter.
-By changing the integral kernel from $e^{-s/M^2}$ to $e^{-(s-t)^2/4\tau}$, the Laplace sum rule becomes the Gaussian sum rule (GSR)~\cite{gaussian,gsr_bayesian}, which enables a more detailed examination of the spectral function.
-It is easy to probe different regions of the spectrum and study multiple resonances by varying the center of the Gaussian kernel.
+The Gaussian kernel enables a more detailed examination of the spectral function.
+It makes it easy to probe different regions of the spectrum and study multiple resonances by varying the center of the kernel.
+Similar to Eq.~\eqref{moment_qcd}, one can isolate the resonance contribution as

 A numerical fitting procedure is often adopted in GSR, which reduces the bias from the choice of the continuum threshold $s_0$.
-The Gaussian transformation can be defined as~\cite{gaussian,gsr_bayesian,1--_GSR_chen}:
+The $G(\tau,s,s_0)$ and $G_h(\tau,s)$ here can be viewed as the functions of $s$ that describe the shape of the smeared resonance; on the hadron side, the narrow resonance $\delta(s-m^2)$ is smeared into a Gaussian peak $\exp[-\frac{(s-m^2)^2}{4\tau}]$.
+This is necessary since a comparison between the QCD side and the hadron side is valid only when averaged over a finite window (local quark-hadron duality~\cite{local_q-h_duality,gaussian,gaussian_norm}).
+In this work, we choose $\tau=10\,\text{GeV}^4$ as in Ref.~\cite{1--_GSR_chen}; the results are not sensitive to the choice of $\tau$~\cite{gsr_hybrid}, as shown in Appendix~\ref{ope_tau}.
+The renormalization-group improved GSR is obtained by setting $\mu^2=\sqrt{\tau}$~\cite{gaussian}.